 I walked into camp behind a log truck and followed it, figuring I would find my way.
 As the truck unloaded, a few of us gathered around the cab and spoke to the driver as he dropped the logs at the end of the flag road.
-With him was a representative from the Kootenai Tribe in Idaput my things down and started to look around for a chainsaw or a splitting maul, knowing I could be useful here.
+With him was a representative from the Kootenai Tribe in Idaho, who were donating the logs for firewood.
+I In a moment of quiet after the mealtime surge, put my things down and started to look around for a chainsaw or a splitting maul, knowing I could be useful here.